 The Clock Tower of Venice is located on the north side of St. Mark's Square and marks the entrance to the Mercerie leading to Rialto.

 The building dates back to 1496 and contains a clock with a gold and blue enamel dial.
 The best thing is that it is not only a beautiful ornament, but a functional clock.
-In addition, it is equipped with a carillon mechanism that is activated on the days of the Epiphany and Ascension, opening the compartment to let out the Magi at Christmas time in Venice.
+It is also equipped with a chime mechanism that is activated on the days of the Epiphany and Ascension, opening the compartment to let out the Magi at Christmas time in Venice.

 Immediately below, on the high facade of the Tower, is the Lion of St. Mark, the symbol of the Republic of Venice!

 - Hours: Every day from 12:00 noon to 4:00 p.m.

 - Prices: Children from 6 to 14 years old, students from 15 to 25 years old, over 65 years old and residents of Venice: 7€ Other cases: 12€